tpawlows/custom-workbench-images-examples/README.md

 This repository provides a fast way to add a collection of community-contributed Custom Workbench Images for Red Hat OpenShift AI (RHOAI).

+Whether you're a data scientist, developer, or AI enthusiast, these images offer a streamlined way to access specialized tools and libraries, helping you get to work faster.

 These images extend the functionality of your RHOAI environment with additional tools and capabilities that can be immediately accessed by all users.

 They are not part of the core product, and therefore, do not fall under the support umbrella of OpenShift AI.